01-1/0/Want..md

 # Our Wrongs.

-Our atrocities are a result of our wants.
-Our atrocities are actions that we have performed, consciously, willingly, wantingly, to ourselves and to the animal kingdom that we are a part of.
+Our wrongs are a result of our wants.
+Our wrongs are actions that we have performed, consciously, willingly, wantingly, to ourselves and to the animal kingdom that we are a part of.

 And much of what is wrong with the world is, too, a product of these wants.